lacherogwu/scripts-Locales/README.md

 The export function will be used to generate the locales files

-Add the translated file with all the languages to ./file.csv and run `npm run export`
+Add the translated file with all the languages to ./file.csv or ./file.xlsx and run `npm run export`

 It will generate all the locales files in the ./locales folder